 If you wanted to build on emails like these, you could make a website popup that reminded exiting visitors of an offer when browsing certain product pages.

-Here’s an example of a Drip campaign I made for Daniel Wellington.
+Here’s an example of an onsite campaign I made for Daniel Wellington.

 Not everyone will buy to claim a freebie, of course, but it’s a nice way to recover otherwise lost sales.

 7. The Limited Availability Email